Dallas dreams of walkability

 Shared street, Leland Avenue, Chicago, Illinois.

 One factor may be that, early in the week, there was more traffic than usual, including quite a number of delivery trucks.
 The latter may have been making up for the fact that deliveries were interrupted as a result of the threat of demonstrations (and, unfortunately, looting) on the previous days.
 Most drivers were, I’m glad to say, moving pretty slowly, but one automobile driver seemed to think that a speed of thirty or forty miles an hour was okay.
 I’ve observed over the years that drivers sometimes react to what they perceive as a threat to automobile hegemony by behaving with an increased level of aggressiveness.
-I don’t know whether that was true in this case, but I wouldn’t in any case say that Leland Avenue seemed like a completely safe place for pedestrians.
+I don’t know whether that was true in this case, but I wouldn’t say that Leland Avenue seemed like a completely safe place for pedestrians.

 Perhaps one issue is the signage.
 Most blocks just had a “Road closed local traffic only” sign (and someone had rotated this sign at the Lincoln Avenue end of Leland so that most drivers wouldn’t see it).